-The ALA Australian Biodiversity Data Mobilisation Program is a grant program managed by the Atlas of Living Australia (ALA) designed to improve the scientific understanding of Australia’s rare and remarkable biodiversity.
-The 2024 program provides grants of either up to AUD $20,000 or AUD $50,000, to support the digitisation of existing biodiversity data and provide it to the ALA.
+The ALA Australian Biodiversity Data Mobilisation Program is managed by the Atlas of Living Australia (ALA) and designed to improve the scientific understanding of Australia’s rare and remarkable biodiversity.
+Through the 2025 program, successful applicants could receive up to AUD $20,000 or AUD $50,000 to support the digitisation of existing biodiversity data and its integration into the ALA.

 This program supports Australian museums, biological collections, herbaria, government and non-government organisations, and research teams to digitise data, making them accessible and available through the ALA, and internationally through the Global Biodiversity Information Facility.